yowainwright/yowainwright.github.io/_posts/2016-02-04-things-change.md

 featured_image: /assets/things-change/man.jpg
 ---

-Remembering the first time I saw [William Kentridge](//en.wikipedia.org/wiki/William_Kentridge): it was in Chicago & I drove down from Madison with my girlfriend.
-I was around 21 (I'm 35 now).
+Remembering the first time I saw [William Kentridge](//en.wikipedia.org/wiki/William_Kentridge): it was in Chicago & I drove down from Madison, Madison Wisconsin with my girlfriend.
+I was around 21.
+I'm 35 now.
 I threw a temper tantrum while trying to find a place to park in the magnificent mile area.
 {: .first-paragraph }

-I remember seeing my girlfriend's face when I got out of the car.
-She had big green eyes that were looking at me so empathically.
-"I'm going to dump you in a few months" I could imagine her thinking.
-It's not that I didn't have good qualities back then but all there was to me was ... well, me. _I could be selfish_.
-But, this is a story of a moment where my selfishness began to change.
-This was the first time I was going to see artwork by William Kentridge.
+After parking, I remember looking into girlfriend's big green eyes right after we got out of the car.
+She was looking at me so empathically.
+"I'm going to dump you in a few months" she was probably thinking still waiting for right exit.
+It's not that I didn't have good qualities then.
+I was full of charisma & passion but my passion was usually about art or skateboarding & _I could be selfish_ in general.
+But, this moment at the MCA, seeing Kentridge's work for the first time, was a moment in which my passion for art allowed me to be open to a beautiful world ... outside of me.

-> She had big eyes that were looking at me so empathically.
-"I'm going to dump you in a few months" I could imagine her thinking.
+> "I'm going to dump you in a few months" she was probably thinking still waiting for right exit.

-The William Kentridge Exhibit was at the [MCA](//mcachicago.org/Home) & it was during the winter.
-I remember it being cold & me feeling grumpy, even after my car was parked.
+The Kentridge Exhibit was at the [MCA](//mcachicago.org/Home) & it was during the winter.
+I remember the weather being cold & me feeling grumpy, even after my car was parked.
 I drove a long way get here (I thought to myself).
 I am so busy & have semester finals & I don't have time for this (I thought to myself).
 I think that even then my hair was thinning.
-I can remember, or at least imagine, tufts of blond hair on top of my intense looking head blowing in the wind as my girlfriend & I walked up the steps to the museum.
+I can remember, or at least imagine, tufts of blond hair on top of my intense furrowed face blowing in the wind as my girlfriend & I walked up the steps to the museum.
 My hair & her planning their escape.
 My hair: "I'm going to slowly & politely leave out the back".
 My girlfriend: "Ah, the fade away.
 Me too!".

-We all (my hair, my girlfriend & me) entered the museum & got to the exhibit which was a series of installation videos & charcoal sketches that orchastrated the videos.
+We all (my hair, my girlfriend & me) entered the museum & got to the exhibit.
+The exhibit was a series of installation videos.
+Each video was a narrative done is charcoal frames.
+As I understand it, Kentridge would do the drawing & manipulate the charcoal for multiple stills of the each video.
+Then, the rest of the gallery space was the final sketch from each still that's comprised the video.
+It was impressive.
+I loved Kentride's confidence to make the drawing & then change it.
+It takes a rare artist to be unafraid of changing work to further communicate a narrative.
+This is why I found this exhibit so exciting.

 <figure class="figure figure--full">
 <iframe style="height: auto; min-height: 315px; width: 100%;" src="https://www.youtube.com/embed/OmvK7A84dlk" frameborder="0" allowfullscreen></iframe>